mayman007/YouTube-Downloader/README.md

 ## Installation Guide
 ### **For Windows:**
 #### **The Easy Way:**
-Download the exe from the latest <a href = "https://github.com/Shinobi7k/YouTube-Downloader/releases">release</a>.
+Download the exe from the latest [release](https://github.com/mayman007/YouTube-Downloader/releases).

 #### **Build From Source:**

 <ol>
 <li>Install <a href = "https://www.python.org/downloads/">python</a> and <a href = "https://git-scm.com/downloads">git</a> and add them to the path</li>

-<li>Download <a href = "https://ffmpeg.org/download.html">ffmpeg</a> and add it to the path or put ffmpeg.exe in the same folder as the script</li>
+<li>Download <a href = "https://www.ffmpeg.org/download.html#build-windows">ffmpeg</a> and add it to the path or put ffmpeg.exe in the same folder as the script</li>

 <li>Git-clone this repo & change directory</li>